h15200/notes/dataStructures.md

 - All of the previous sorts (bubble, insertion, selection, merge, quick) are grouped under `Comparison Sorts` Comparison Sorts will at best have a time complexity of O(n Log(n)).
 In THEORY, can be faster although under the hood it may not be an improvement on quick sort.

-- if bound by certain contrainsts (only integars), other sorting algorithms can be faster by using an alternate method and NOT comparing values
+- if bound by certain constraints (only integers), other sorting algorithms can be faster by using an alternate method and NOT comparing values

 - in a radix sort, you just repeatedly do O(n + k) operations.